rajeshpleti/SITHARAMA/elysiumanalytics.md

 ## 5. Load your data        <span id="loaddata"><span>
-lake is billed by the second and can be configured to continuous loading or batch loading.
+data lake is billed by the second and can be configured to continuous loading or batch loading.
-Elysium SaaS provides a low price for storage.
+Elysium SaaS provides a low price for storage when compared to other vendors.